PreferredAI/helm-charts/charts/solr/README.md

       useSocket: true
     ```

-Similary, you may use this method to initialize other authentication plugins.
+Similarly, you may use this method to initialize other authentication plugins.

 ## TLS Configuration

-Solr can be configured to use TLS to encrypt the traffic between solr nodes.
+Solr can be configured to use TLS to encrypt the traffic between Solr nodes.
 To set this up with a certificate signed by the Kubernetes CA:

 Generate SSL certificate for the installation:

 `cfssl genkey ssl_config.json | cfssljson -bare server`

-base64 Encode the CSR and apply into kubernetes as a CertificateSigningRequest
+base64 Encode the CSR and apply into Kubernetes as a CertificateSigningRequest

 ```bash
 export MY_CSR_NAME="solr-certifiate"